The US Tries to Pressure Türkiye into Putting Its Russian Missile Systems Under American Supervision

 While Türkiye tested out the S-400 system, it still isn’t operational.
 In December, Turkish Defense Minister Yasar Güler told reporters it would only be utilized if and when needed — an odd use for the weaponry that cost Ankara $2.5 billion.

 The news of the S-400 talks between the US and Türkiye first appeared in the Greek newspaper of record, Kathimerini, and its chief source was Michael Rubin.
-If you’re not familiar with Rubin, he was once the “pudgy-faced boy wonder” of neocon villains running the Iraq debacle and is notorious for his thin skin and stupidity.
+If you’re not familiar with Rubin, he was once the “pudgy-faced boy wonder” of neocon villains running the Iraq debacle notorious for his thin skin and stupidity.
 While he’s grown older, he’s none the wiser and can most recently be found daydreaming about Israel assassinating Erdoğan and Iran’s Supreme Leader Ayatollah Ali Khamenei.

 Therefore, I initially took the Kathimerini report with a large grain of salt.
 It has, however, since been confirmed by other outlets.
 Recently, during an interview with Anadolu Agency, Turkish Foreign Minister Hakan Fidan said the following: